 See this beautiful Manzanita over here on the left ???
 Yup, no doubt about it.
 That's one of the best looking natural wild shrubs to be found anywhere, and who wouldn't in their right mind choose that over less desirable brush like Greasewood ?
 So here's what their land may often look like after the land clearer has followed their strict instructions of what the want and expect from him.
 Of course the ultimate goal was to remove just the ugly and while keep the kool stuff.

 Okay, we all get the idea about clearing (cleaning) the land up and leaving the desirable things.
 I get that and actually agree with it, but there are things to consider.
 Yes, of course the Fire Marshals ordered you to clean the land up, but then you cared about your land enough already and were going to do that anyway without them making you do it.
 But now consider the methods you use.
 The 24 years I spent up in Anza, California, I saw folks hire someone who was in the business of brush clearing or they themselves with their own little Adult toy Kubota Weekend Farmer Tractor and using that blade to literally scrape off several valuable inches of that biologically rich topsoil down to a clean sterile looking decomposed granite type of soil so that they could plant a yard that looks like this example below.
 Here's some more examples of land clearing in which selected desirable trees or shrubs are left.
 But often later some of those saved plants may die.

-This next photograph above was taken from the "California Native Plant Society"
+"California Native Plant Society"

 Here is a quote from under the photo: